 Cage diving with great sharks first began at Guadalupe Island in September 2005 when Doc Anes of San Diego Shark Diving chartered the Nautilus Explorer to travel down to Guadalupe Island.

-It's not an experience for the faint of heart, but for those who love high adventure and get excited by the rawness of nature, seeing the Guadalupe white sharks eying them with obvious interest and brushing their cages with their tails, even sometimes getting playful and biting the cage bars, is an unforgettable experience that they hold dear in their minds forever.
+It's not an experience for the faint of heart, but for those who love high adventure and get excited by the rawness of nature, seeing the Guadalupe white sharks eying them with obvious interest and brushing their cages with their tails, even sometimes getting playful and biting the cage bars.

 Experienced crews.
 Cage diving.
 Good vessels with several departures to Isla Guadalupe.